hyprwm/hyprland-wiki/pages/Plugins/Development/Advanced.md

 Why use that instead of e.g. `&CCompositor::focusWindow`?
 Two reasons:

-1 - less breakage.
-Whenever someone updates hyprland, that address might become invalid. findFunctionsByName is more resilient.
+1. Less breakage.
+Whenever someone updates Hyprland, that address might become invalid. findFunctionsByName is more resilient.
 As long as the function exists, it will be found.

-2 - error handling.
+2. Error handling.
 The method array contains, besides the address, the signatures.
 You can verify those to make 100% sure you got the right function, or throw an error if it was not found.